Sabir-Ali-Shaikh/NODE-Full/README.md

 1. Classwork : Everything that is taught by sir is saved in this folder
 2. Modules : Here we have filemanger module (Task Given by sir)
-3. Weather App : The full project related to API and serves
+3. Weather App : The full project related to API and servers